lffsantos/phone_bill/README.md

 and then generate the bills
 To calculate an account is used the rates registered in the database,
 this rate can be changed, but a closed account will not be recalculated
+The values of the calls are all calculated at the end of the month.

 ### Pricing rules